DanHodgson12/my-cook-book/README.md

 The recipe-creator's username is assigned to the recipe, which is used to display the recipe in the user's 'My Recipes' tab in their profile.

+Allowing the user to add their own recipe adds a [sense of interactivity to the application, which aims to provide the user with an enjoyable experience](#user-stories).
+It also allows the user to [share their knowledge with others](#user-stories).

 ## Edit Recipe

 ![Edit Recipe](static/images/edit-recipe.png)

 Clicking the 'Edit' button on a recipe collapsible, or the full version of the recipe, opens the 'edit_recipe' page.
+This function allows users to [make changes to a recipe they have created, or fix errors if needed](#user-stories).

 This page displays a form similar to the 'add_recipe' page, with a few changes:

 - Form fields are prefilled with the recipe's information
 - __Cancel__ button wipes any changes made to the form before submission